Click to Navigate this post

 So how can Lions Mane help you have more ngf if it’s too small to pass through?

 Lion’s Mane stimulates the production of NGF from within the brain itself.

-It does this through the combined effort of the super tiny compounds called erinacines which are super tiny and can pass through the blood-brain barrier and molecular compounds called hericenomes which incite the brain to make more ngf.
+It does this through the combined effort of the super tiny compounds called erinacines that can pass through the blood-brain barrier and other molecular compounds called hericenomes which incite the brain to make more ngf.

-That’s where the kickass Latin name comes from.
+So that’s where the kickass Latin name comes from!

 A 2012 study undergone in Malaysia revealed that the consumption of lion’s mane could even regenerate damaged cells from peripheral nerve injury, which severs the tissue between the spinal cord and brain.

-Lion’s mane improves heart health through balancing cholesterol levels thus lowering LDL (bad cholesterol) and raising HDL while simultaneously improving circulation throughout the body.
+Lion’s mane improves heart health through balancing cholesterol levels, lowering the LDL (bad cholesterol) and raising HDL.

 Research of rats given Lions Mane demonstrated that the numerous polysaccharides/beta-glucans inside could improve bone density and hinder the production of osteoclasts, which are cells that break down bone tissue.